leobeta92/leobeta92/README.md

 - I am also a technically-minded marketer, with hands-on experience setting up an analytics reporting platform in Google BigQuery.
 - I am looking for opportunities to take on analytics engineering projects and learning more about Google Cloud Platform services.
 - I am trained in SQL, Python, Looker, and BigQuery.
+- Fluent in English and Spanish, with a B2 understanding of French and German.
+Una mica de català.

 <!--
 **leobeta92/leobeta92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.